 How to Prevent Dog Theft on a Country Walk?

 Every year numerous dogs go missing from rural carparks and on country walks and very few of these incidents are recorded as thefts.
-Many of these dogs are stolen by specialist dog thieves who have perfected a method of stealing dogs which leaves the owner completely unaware that a theft has taken place.
-Who are these dog thieves, how do they steal dogs and more importantly what can you do to prevent the theft of your dog?
+Many of these dogs are stolen by specialist dog thieves.
+In this article I will tell you how these crooks operate and what you can do to prevent the theft of your dog

 The Dog Thieves (The Specialists)